NVlabs/pred-fail-detector/README.md

   /bin/bash
 ```

-If building from source, then place the processed in the approriate path
+If building from source, then place the data in the approriate path as described in the file structure below.

 ## Instructions for reproducing results